 Our Mission

-We aim to reach out to patients who are suffering from oral health and physical problems; such as, tethered oral tissues (TOTs).
+We aim to reach out to patients who are suffering from oral health and physical problems; such as Bruxism, Clenching, Sleep Disordered Breathing, Tethered-Oral-Tissues (TOTs), mouth breathing, and more.
 Combining our passion, knowledge, and experience in the field of orofacial myology, we strive to treat our patients effectively and help them enhance the quality of their lives.

 We do not only treat our patients—we also want to make a positive difference in their lives.
 As part of our efforts in helping them attain holistic health, we work closely with multidisciplinary health care professionals as needed.